 It can be very disheartening to discover there is a problem with your rose bushes, especially if you can't seem to figure out what is causing it, and what to do about it.

 If you notice something that you simply can't identify, snip off a piece of the problem portion of the plant, and take it to your local garden center or nursery person.

-Knowledgeable staff members should be able to help you.
+Knowledgeable staff members should be able to help you make an identification of the rose pest.
 Once you are sure you have the problem identified, make your own personal decision as to what product to use.
 Keep in mind that the local nursery wants to sell you something, and their harsh chemicals may not be what you want for your garden.
-I use only Organic, environmentally friendly products in my garden.
+I use only Organic, environmentally friendly products in my garden to treat rose pests.